-73. In terms of cycle provision, 250 cycle spaces would be provided which is maintained landscaping.

-74. The traffic impact of the development remains unchanged.
+- 73. In terms of cycle provision, 250 cycle spaces would be provided which is suggested as considerably exceeding the minimum provision of 76 spaces using local standards. - 74.
+The traffic impact of the development remains unchanged.
 The approach in the previous TA was based on data relating to privately owned flats and so the predicated traffic generation would remain the same.
-Furthermore, the additional commercial floorspace created as part of reconfiguring the Victoria Road frontage block is considered negligible in terms of its impact.

-75. The scheme addresses comments previously made by Kent Highways & Transportation in relation to Victoria Road /George Street balconies oversailing the highway: the balconies would now over-sail privately
+Furthermore, the additional commercial floorspace created as part of reconfiguring the Victoria Road frontage block is considered negligible in terms of its impact. - 75.
+The scheme addresses comments previously made by Kent Highways & Transportation in relation to Victoria Road /George Street balconies oversailing the highway: the balconies would now over-sail privately maintained landscaping.